tinytinydev/Visa_TechSeries_ApiSecurity/readme.md

 ```
 node app.js
 ```
 A shell script and powershell script (startup.sh/startup.ps1) has been written to help start the project easily.
 You will be prompted to enter the project you want to start.
-Either either Basic_Auth , Mutual_Auth or XPayToken to start the project you woul like to test.
+Either either Basic_Auth , Mutual_Auth or XPayToken to start the project you would like to test.

 Start the shell script (startup.sh) on a Mac machine using this command
 ```